CFEL-CMI/Active-Learning-of-PES/docs/source/Implementation/imp_details.rst

 Use of active learning algorithms
 ********************************************

-Here we give a minimal example on how to use the Stochastic Query by Forest algorithm.
+Here we give a minimal example on how to use the stochastic query by forest (SQBF) algorithm.

 Starting from a dataset :math:`(X,Y)` as numpy arrays one can define a dataset object::